Young Scholar Ambassador Program

 Now, there are chapters of Origami Salami and Folding for Good in three states.
 By the end of the year, I hope to add three more.

-I also maintain a website, Facebook page, and blog.
+I also maintain a website and Facebook page.

 In my free time I enjoy Taekwondo, viola, piano, computer gaming, and Arabic language and culture.
 I am a volunteer cat socializer at a local no-kill animal shelter and organize “Operation Happy Sock” events at which small groups produce safe catnip toys out of recycled socks (stuffed with poly foam and lots of catnip) for shelter cats.